-SMOKING AND POSSESSION OF TOBACCO PRODUCTS
+SMOKING/VAPING AND POSSESSION OF TOBACCO or NICOTINE PRODUCTS

-Smoking or possession of tobacco products is prohibited on school property during the school day and by students actively participating in or practicing for school-sponsored extracurricular events and while riding school busses and activity vehicles.
+Smoking/Vaping or possession of tobacco or nicotine products is prohibited on school property during the school day and by students actively participating in or practicing for school-sponsored extracurricular events and while riding school busses and activity vehicles.
 The following is from the Rock Hill School District Policy JICG on Tobacco Use by Students.